-If the lead-safe investigation finds no lead-based paint hazard on the property, the investigation information will be entered into the DHS online database, called the Wisconsin Asbestos and Lead Database Online, or WALDO.
-DHS reviews the submitted information and confirms the property is eligible for a lead-safe certificate.
-WALDO then assigns a unique registration number to the property and it is entered into the registry as a certified lead-safe property.
+If the lead-safe investigation finds no lead-based paint hazard on the property, the investigation information will be entered into the DHS online database.
+DHS reviews the submitted information and confirms the property is eligible for a lead-safe certificate, then assigns a unique registration number to the property and it is entered into the registry as a certified lead-safe property.

 Certificate of lead-free or lead-safe status

 After DHS confirms eligibility, the lead professional issues the appropriate certificate of lead-free or lead-safe status to the property owner.
 The certificate lists the following information:

-- Effective Date: This date designates when the property was determined by DHS to meet the registered lead-free property standards under section DHS 163.41, Wis.
-Administrative Code, or the lead-safe property standard under section DHS 163.42, Wis.
-Administrative Code.
+- Effective Date: This date designates when the property was determined by DHS to meet the registered lead-free property standards under section Wis.
+Admin.
+Code DHS 163.41, or the lead-safe property standard under section Wis.
+Admin.
+Code DHS 163.42.

 - Lead-free certificates do not expire.